Introduction by NTCA Executive Director Bart Bettiga

 NTCA University and the University of Ceramic Tile and Stone have an online curriculum to support learning for industry professionals.

-The entire industry needs to invest in the future The only way we can afford to take on such a necessary opportunity to improve the quality of tile installations and to recruit the younger generations to the tile industry is, there has to be a substantial annual pledge by all of the industry stakeholders to donate a total combined sum of $1 million dollars or more annually.
+The only way we can afford to take on such a necessary opportunity to improve the quality of tile installations and to recruit the younger generations to the tile industry is, there has to be a substantial annual pledge by all of the industry stakeholders to donate a total combined sum of $1 million dollars or more annually.
 We need a full-time instructional designer creating online courses and we need a full-time business development director promoting the training and recruiting around the country.
 Companies like Daltile, Florida Tile, Crossville, StonePeak, Florim, and other tile manufacturers; domestic and internationally should see the value and justification to commit to a sum that is a relatively small percentage of their sales.
 Major distributors like Walker Zanger, Arizona Tile, Best Tile, Bedrosians, Emser, Artistic Tile, Virginia Tile, Louisville Tile, Floor and Décor, Home Depot, Lowes, and others should pledge a donation.
 There are associations such as TCNA, NTCA, TCAA, IMI, TCNA, TTMAC, CTDA, IMI, NSI, and others who should also pledge their support.

 If everyone donates a little, we can develop a powerful synergy to improve the quality of tile installations and to recruit young capable people to give them an opportunity to a great profession and a very healthy lifestyle, and to help perpetuate quality work and a good reputation and image for our industry.
 Thus sell more tile and get more work.